A subexponential size triangulation of $\mathbb{R}P^n$: Proof of Theorem

-The remaining case is when both $A\cap M(B)$ and $B\cap M(A)$ are empty.
-Pick any elements $i\in A\cap M(A)$ and $j\in B\cap M(B)$.
+The remaining case is when both $A\cap S_b$ and $B\cap S_a$ are empty.
+Pick any elements $i\in A\cap S_a$ and $j\in B\cap S_b$.
 Then $i$ and $j$ satisfy both (3a) and (3b).

-It remains to pick the groups so that the size of $V$ is as required.
-We pick $k$ groups of almost equal size, each group not larger than $s:=\lceil \frac{n}{k} \rceil$.
+It remains to choose the subsets $S_1,\dots,S_k$ so that the size of $V$ is as required.
+We choose them to be roughly equal in size, each subset not larger than $s:=\lceil \frac{n}{k} \rceil$.

 Let us analyze the size of $V$.
-For an element $A\in V$ we have \begin{itemize} \item $k$ choices of the maximal group $M(A)$, \item at most $2^s$ choices of which elements of $M(A)$ to add to $A$, \item at most $s+1$ choices for each of the $k-1$ non-maximal groups. \end{itemize}
+For an element $A\in V$ we have \begin{itemize} \item $k$ choices of $S_a\in\{S_1,\dots,S_k\}$ which will maximize $|A\cap S_a|$, \item at most $2^s$ choices of which elements of $S_a$ to add to $A$, \item at most $s+1$ choices for each of $k-1$ subsets $S_j\neq S_a$ -- we can either add any one of at most $s$ elements of $S_j$ to $A$ or add none of them. \end{itemize}

 Note, that this way we count some elements of $V$ multiple times.
 In total we get